An Emotional Support Animal (ESA) is an animal that provides therapeutic companionship for individuals with mental health or emotional disorders.

-If an LMHP determines that their client would benefit from having an Emotional Support Animal, they would write an ESA Letter that the client can use to have protections under federal law in housing and on flights.
+If an LMHP determines that their client would benefit from having an Emotional Support Animal, they can write an ESA Letter that the client can use to have protection under federal law.

 Do I qualify for an Emotional Support Animal?

 If you are interested in seeing if you qualify for an Emotional Support Animal and want to learn more, you may find the information below helpful.

 You may qualify for an ESA Letter if you suffer from an emotional or mental health condition for which an Emotional Support Animal provides relief.
 Examples of eligible emotional or mental conditions include:

 - Agoraphobia (fear of leaving home)

 - Anxiety Disorders (both Generalized Anxiety and Social Anxiety)

 - Panic Disorders